The Cars vs. Van Halen: The First Six Albums!

 No contest here!
 Van Halen wiped the floor with The Cars – both in content and cover art.

 And now it’s time to say goodbye.
-While both bands split after the 6th album, they went on wildly different paths: Van Halen carried on with Sammy Hagar on lead vocals, while The Cars closed shop and went their separate ways.
+While both bands split after the 6th album, they went on paths as wildly different as their music: Van Halen carried on with Sammy Hagar on lead vocals, while The Cars closed shop and went their separate ways.
 (Both bands would reunite 20+ years later, minus their original bass players.)

 Perhaps taking a page out of The Cars playbook, Van Halen took a break (“One break, coming up!”) before releasing 1984 in, well, 1984.
 By this Orwellian date, the band took advantage of synths, giving them a #1 hit (“Jump”) and a produced slew of memorable videos.
 Like previous Van Halen albums, this one barely made it past the half-hour mark, but fortunately, 1984 featured no nonsense, no filler, and best of all, nary a cover version.